Fokker: Fokker 50, Fokker 100, and Fokker 70

 After a brief and unsuccessful collaboration effort with McDonnell Douglas in 1981, Fokker began an ambitious project to develop two new aircraft concurrently.
 The Fokker 50 was to be a completely modernised version of the F-27, and the Fokker 100 a new airliner based on the F-28.
 Development costs were allowed to spiral out of control, almost forcing Fokker out of business in 1987.
 The Dutch government bailed the company out with 212 million guilders, but demanded Fokker look for a "strategic partner", British Aerospace and DASA being named most likely candidates.

 Initial sales of the Fokker 100 were good, leading Fokker to begin development of the Fokker 70, a smaller version of the F100, in 1991, but sales of the F70 were below expectations and the F100 had strong competition from Boeing and Airbus by then.
+The Dutch government aircraft between 1996 and 2017 was a Fokker 70.

 In 1992, after a long and arduous negotiation process, Fokker signed an agreement with DASA.
 This did not solve Fokker's problems, though, mostly because DASA's parent company Daimler-Benz also had to deal with its own organisational problems.